-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 On Dec.
-8, after his election victory had been declared but more than a month before he would take office as President of the United States, Joe Biden promised the country that 100 million shots of coronavirus vaccine would be administered to Americans within his first 100 days in office.
+8, after his election victory had been declared but more than a month before he would take office as president of the United States, Joe Biden promised the country that 100 million shots of coronavirus vaccine would be administered to Americans within his first 100 days in office.

 At the time, some thought Biden’s goal was overly ambitious, and they cautioned that the dual challenges of production and distribution would slow the vaccine rollout.
 Others warned that the goal was far too modest to achieve herd immunity by year’s end.

-Now, nearly 100 days into the Biden presidency, the pace of covid vaccinations has far exceeded his initial promise, and the president has repeatedly updated his vaccine promises to keep pace with the data.
+Now, nearly 100 days into the Biden presidency, the pace of coronavirus vaccinations has far exceeded his initial promise, and the president has repeatedly updated his vaccine promises to keep pace with the data.

 Biden’s goal